Pre-Castro Business in Cuba

 antimony and deposits such as petroleum and naptha whose development was just starting.

-In many of these Cuba offered no rush of wealth but it had launched
+In many of these Cuba offered no rush of wealth

-well organized, admirably administered and worked centers which augured well for the future.
-And statistics
+but it had launched well organized, admirably administered and worked centers which augured well for the future.

-gains which often surprised foreigners and no doubt awakened the envy of many and the cupidity of the Reds.
+take-over Cuba lost the balance of progressive gains which often surprised foreigners and no doubt awakened the

-stupid and treacherous Fidel Castro was up to, what he was giving them, urged on by political ambition and
+was up to, what he was giving them, urged on by political ambition and hunger for notoriety, helping himself to

-hunger for notoriety, helping himself to other men's hard earned benefits.
+other men's hard earned benefits.

 Swiss banks now shelter his rapacity, and the